ErnestTheo/ErnestTheo.github.io/README.md

 # Welcome to my website
-## I will be using this webiste as an online resume to show off pictures, projects, certificates etc.
+## I will be using this website as an online personal resume/protfolio.
 ### Here are my goals for my site:

 - [ ] Create an about me